Alcaro/jupyterbookmaker/README.md

 - [itertools](https:/docs.python.org/3/library/itertools.html)
 - [sys](https:/docs.python.org/3/library/sys.html)

-Besides the 'libraries in the standard implementation, it requires the 'nbformat' library to interact with the jupyter notebooks,
+Besides the libraries in the standard implementation, it requires the 'nbformat' module to interact with the jupyter notebooks,
 - [nbformat](https://pypi.org/project/nbformat/),
-and the 'yaml' library to read '.yml' configuration files,
+and the 'yaml' package to read '.yml' configuration files,
 - [yaml](https:/docs.python.org/3/library/yaml.html).

 ## Credits

 This package is based on the three modules present in the subdirectory `tools` of the [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook), by [Jake VanderPlas](http://vanderplas.com/).
-I am distributing this package under the MIT license because so did he.
+At the moment, I am distributing this package under the MIT license because so did he, but I plan to change this after I understand these issues a little better.